mtorpey/wooden-ships/1-introduction.md

     section 10.
 All crew squares are divided into sections.
 In the Order of Battle, the number of sections and number of crew squares per section will be given.
-Each crew section has a corresponding numbered row in the \"log\".
+Each crew section has a corresponding numbered row in the "log".
 Squares not being used should be marked out.

 11.